sdroege/gst-plugin-rs/README.md

 ### Prerequisites

-The element has only been tested for now against GStreamer master.
+The element has only been tested for now against GStreamer main.

 For testing, it is recommended to simply build GStreamer locally and run in the uninstalled devenv.